These financial regulations govern the conduct of the financial transactions of the Council

 6.8 All payments made by Direct Debit or BACS transfer must form part of the payment schedules submitted to Council and the Finance Committee.

-6.9 The Town Clerk’s Credit card shall have a credit limit of £1,000.
-Payments shall be limited to a maximum single transaction of £1,000 and there shall be a limit of £2,000 for transactions per calendar month.
+6.9 The Town Clerk’s Credit card shall have a credit limit of £1,500.
+Other credit cards may be authorised by the Finance Committee with a credit limit of £500.
+Payments shall be limited to a maximum single transaction of £1,000 and there shall be a limit of £3,000 for transactions per calendar month.

 6.10 BACs payments shall be made in accordance with the procedure set out in Annex 2.